 VU uses the Vitae Researcher Development Framework to underpin our Researcher Development Program.
 All VU staff and students can register online for access to career development and planning materials.

 The VU Graduate Researcher Toolkit is a VU Collaborate space designed to support all research students and provides a range of information and resources relating to the graduate researcher experience.

 The toolkit also contains VU MyPlan, a self-assessment tool which allows a graduate researcher to reflect and plan, both in relation to the progress of the research itself and to their own development as professional researchers.

 Using VU MyPlan at regular intervals will also help a graduate researcher identify and work toward their longer term career goals.
 All graduate researchers are automatically enrolled into this space.
-Others, such as supervisors, will need to request a manual enrolment from the Academic Coordinator in the Office for Researcher Training, Quality & Integrity.
+Others, such as supervisors, will need to request a manual enrolment from the Academic Coordinator in the Graduate Research School.